 Our staff and volunteers care for a variety of patients including: California Sea Lions, Northern Elephant Seals, Pacific Harbor Seals, Northern Fur Seals, and Guadalupe Fur Seals.
 This work is authorized by the National Marine Fisheries Service (NMFS).

-In addition to providing treatment for LA County’s stranded marine mammals, MMCC has a multi-faceted educational program.
-The Center for Marine Studies (CFMS) operating in conjunction with LAUSD, has educated students, teachers, and the general public about marine science and the animals cared for at our facility.
-Together, MMCC and CFMS increase public awareness on various environmental issues and the importance of ocean conservation through outreach activities and educational tours.
+In addition to providing treatment for LA County’s stranded marine mammals, MMCC has a multi-faceted educational program for students, teachers, and the general public about marine science and the animals cared for at our facility.
+MMCC works to increase public awareness on various environmental issues and the importance of ocean conservation through outreach activities and educational tours.

 MMCC also collaborates with scientists from around the country to conduct non-invasive research.
 Currently the only year round marine mammal rehabilitation facility in Los Angeles County, MMCC is one of the busiest in the country, on average admitting 500 patients per year.